gkarsan/ContactsAPI/README.md

-	GET /Skills/GetAll : Get all skills (including the corresponding contacts) GET /Skills/GetAllNoChild : Get all skills (without the corresponding contacts) GET /Skills/GetById{id} : Get one contact (including it's associated contacts) POST /Skills/Add : Add a skill(in body, it can optionally contain initial contact list) PUT /Skills/Update : update a skill (wip should skill by included, if so how) DELETE /Skills/Delete{id} : delete a skill (and any reference to contacts, but not contacts (check))
+	GET /Skills/GetAll : Get all skills (including the corresponding contacts) GET /Skills/GetAllNoChild : Get all skills (without the corresponding contacts) GET /Skills/GetById{id} : Get one contact (including it's associated contacts) POST /Skills/Add : Add a skill(in body, it cannot contain initial contact list) POST /Skills/AddWithContacts : Add a skill(in body, it can optionally contain initial contact list) PUT /Skills/Update : update a skill (wip should skill by included, if so how) DELETE /Skills/Delete{id} : delete a skill (and any reference to contacts, but not contacts (check))